kshedden/workshops/dair3/design/design.md

   moderate.
 The loss of power is less if there are fewer strata and the sample size per stratum is larger.

-- If confounding is present, the effect may be _attenuated_ (shifted toward the null value) when comparing the estimate obtained using stratification to the naive estimate.
-In some cases the effect may be statistically significant in the non-stratified analysis but loose significance in the stratified analysis.
-  The opposite can happen as well (the evidence against the null becomes stronger following stratification).
+- If confounding is present, the specific bias can take different forms.
+A common situation is that the treatment effect estimate is _attenuated_ (shifted toward the null value) when comparing the estimate obtained using stratification to the naive estimate.
+In some cases the effect may be statistically significant in the non-stratified analysis but lose significance in the stratified analysis.
+The opposite can happen as well - the evidence against the null becomes stronger following stratification.
 It is even possible that the effect can change sign (e.g. a statistically significant positive association can become statistically significant and negative after stratification).

 ### Regression adjustment